akora/smashing-dashboards/README.md

 The World Clock dashboard contains the following widgets:

 * [world_clock](https://gist.github.com/weilu/7688343)
-* utc_time
-* unix_time
-* beat_time
+* time_local (displaying the local timestamp)
+* time_utc (displaying the UTC timestamp)
+* time_unix (displaying the Epoch timestamp)
+* time_internet (displaying the time in .beats)

-The last three widgets are not written in Ruby.
+The bottom four widgets are not written in Ruby.
 With a little bit of cheating these are written in JavaScript.

 ![world clock and other times dashboard sample](assets/images/example-time-dashboard.png)